La Traviata

 In 1852, the tragedy of La Dame aux Camélias by Alexandre Dumas (son) so deeply moved Verdi that he decided on the spot to compose his opera.
 It tells the story of the forbidden love between a courtesan and her lover who, like two acrobats on opposites sides of a wire, desperately try to meet throughout the opera.
 But Violetta and Alfredo should not love each other.
 In Amelie Niermeyer’s vision, they meet in an abandoned hangar at an underground party, where souls cross paths and, sometimes, recognize one another.
 In the Parisian salons or in the midst of a rave, the profound drama of La Traviata remains immutable and exalted.

-+ Before the show: Saturday 15 February 6:30 pm-7:30 pm with Rūta Lenčiauskaite, musical assistant and song director
++ Before the show: Saturday 15 February 6:30 pm-7:30 pm with Débora Waldman (musical director), Anass Ismat (choir director) and Rūta Lenčiauskaite (musical assistant and vocal conductor).

 for the performance on Tuesday 11th February